-Thousands of fishermen from across the country visit Zenpoji each year to pay their respects to the guardians of the ocean and in hopes of a safe and bountiful harvest.
-Zazan meditation and Shojin Ryori, the traditional diet of buddhist monks, can be enjoyed here.
+Thousands of fishermen and sailors from across the country visit Zenpoji each year to pay their respects to the guardians of the ocean and in hopes of a safe and bountiful harvest.
+This includes both small scale fishermen and also presidents of massive multinational marine corporations who's donations to this temple have contributed to the stunningly large and beautiful complex of Zenpoji Temple

 The large complex of this temple features many buildings to explore and is a must sea for those with a fascination and appreciation for Japanese temples.
 There are also four daily prayer sessions that are free and open to the public here where you can see dozen of priests in the main shrine in Zenpoji Temple.